Becoming a DEWNR project firefighter

 Find out the essential requirements of becoming a firefighter.

-Registration for the 2016-17 Term Pool Register are now open.
+Registrations for the 2016-17 Term Pool Register are now open.

 Project Firefighter Annual Recruitment for 2016-17 is closed.